 T/F A 9-1-1 Certification will ensure a student will gain a position at a Comm Center.

 False of course.
 A certification is quite simply this – “You take XYZ course of study and pass XYZ exam and you are XYZ certified.”
 To gain employment in a 9-1-1 center involves a series of challenges and no required certifications.
-NECC is the certification we offer to techers and students at no cost with the simulator.
+NECC is the certification we offer to teachers at no cost with the simulator.
 APCO and IAED cost to have the instructor sent to a class and yearly updates and students very costly.
 These were created for Comm Center working personnel, not colleges and high schools.
 Someday maybe the Feds or the States will mandate candidates to have a certification but then the Feds or States would need to provide the training and that isn’t likely for some time.

 T/F There is only one 9-1-1 Certification that is ‘recognized’.